Frequently Asked Questions

 2. Fill out our online Puppy Application (CLICK HERE)- BEWARE of any buyer that won’t ask you questions except how to pay for your dog.
 They are obviously only breeding for money and not for the betterment of the breed.

-3. If approved place your deposit- Notice that Recherche Goldens does not have a BUY NOW button.
-We do actually care who our puppies go home to.
+3. If approved, place your deposit- Notice that Recherche Goldens does not have a BUY NOW button.
+We truly care who our puppies go home to.
 After we receive your Puppy Application, we will review it carefully.
 Typically we will get back with you within 24-48 hours.
-If you don’t hear from us please check your Spam/Junk folder as our response will be there.
-If you still don’t see it then please email/call us back.
+If you don’t hear from us please check your Spam/Junk folder as our response will most likely be there.
+If you still don’t see it, then please email/call us back.
 We will respond either way.
-If you are approved then we will give you the link to our payment page to place your deposit with credit card or debit card.
+If you are approved then we will give you the link to our payment page to place your deposit with a credit or debit card.

 Dear Jamel and Charity Hamka,